 Missouri 13 Hour Life & Health Review

 This course will review key concepts and principles of Life & Health Insurance.
-This course provides 13 hours of Life & Health education, and the mandatory exam.
-No additional reporting fees.
+This course provides 13 hours of Life & Health education.

 Missouri 13 Hour Property & Casualty Review

 This course will review key concepts and principles of Property & Casualty Insurance.
-This course provides 13 hours of General Property & Casualty content and the mandatory exam.
-No additional reporting fees.
+This course provides 13 hours of General Property & Casualty content.

 This 8 hour class is approved by the State of Missouri.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-No additional reporting fees.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.